aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker-migration-dr-highlevel-approach.rst

 Typically this setup is used for HA but can be useful for DR to make recovery simpler

 Gotchas:
-* Consumers will need to be aware of the prefixed topics and can do this using wildcards or a priori knowledge of the topics to consume from
+* Consumers will need to be aware of the prefixed topics and can do this using wildcards or a priority knowledge of the topics to consume from
 * Karapace schemas and topic configurations are not synced and must be created in both clusters

 **Failover**